 Pillsbury House is one of 4 inner-city Minneapolis neighborhood centers operated by the non-profit organization Pillsbury United Communities.

 With other partners, the University operates a unique clinic at Pillsbury House in Minneapolis for patients with low incomes or who lack health insurance.
 Learn more about the Pillsbury House Integrated Health Clinic.

 Faculty and students from Northwestern's College of Acupuncture and Oriental Medicine provide care to patients at the Aliveness Project.
 Along with a small staff and volunteers, this non-profit agency has been providing support and direct services to the HIV/AIDS community since 1985.
 For patients with this life-threatening disease, students use acupuncture and Chinese herbs to treat AIDS complications such as fatigue and gastrointestinal problems.

 Specialty Care Providers

-Courage Center is a nationally-recognized, non-profit rehabilitation center serving patients recovering from brain and spinal cord injuries, stroke, and other conditions causing acute and chronic disability.
-Through a long-standing partnership with Courage Center, acupuncture and Oriental medicine students from Northwestern provide care to patients in the inpatient rehabilitation program.
+Courage-Kenny Rehabilitation Institute is a nationally-recognized, non-profit rehabilitation center serving patients recovering from brain and spinal cord injuries, stroke, and other conditions causing acute and chronic disability.
+Through a long-standing partnership with Courage-Kenny, acupuncture and Oriental medicine students from Northwestern provide care to patients in the inpatient rehabilitation program.